-AEMO sets the tranches using a calibration process that aligns the wind resource quality with historical performance..
+AEMO sets the tranches using a calibration process that aligns the wind resource quality with historical performance.
+This involves adjusting the settings of the first and second tranches, to align as best as possible with historical wind generation profiles seen in the NEM.